How to find a good building inspector

 Indeed "Anyone with knowledge of construction can give themselves the title of building inspector and carry out pre-purchase inspections for consumers, whether or not they are a member of one of these organizations," says Mélanie Hébert, Prosecutor in the Director of Criminal and Penal Prosecutions.
 Source: Quebec Bar Association, translation by Xpert Source.

-According to the Quebec Bar Association, the purpose of the inspection is to determine the condition of the property at the time of the inspection.
+According to the Quebec Bar Association, the purpose of an inspection is to determine the condition of the property at the time of the inspection.
 This is a general inspection and not an expertise or inspection regarding the building’s compliance with various codes or standards.
 The objective is mainly to identify the elements that do not work, to identify signs of damage, defects and to share this information with the client.

 If hidden defects are discovered after the purchase has occurred, the court may share the responsibility between the seller (who had not communicated the hidden defect) and the inspector (who had not clearly identified the visible clues).